 The District Disaster Coordinator in collaboration with the functional recovery lead agencies is encouraged to establish a District Recovery Group (DRG).
 The DRG may establish a district recovery sub-plan.
 Where a district recovery sub-plan does not exist or in addition to the district recovery sub-plan, functional recovery lead agencies are encouraged to maintain arrangements at the district level.
-These arrangements should achieve their functional responsibilities for recovery, such as specific recovery plans and standing committees (e.g. the District Human and Social Recovery Committees chaired by the Department of Communities, Housing and Digital Economy).
+These arrangements should achieve their functional responsibilities for recovery, such as specific recovery plans and standing committees (e.g. the District Human and Social Recovery Committees chaired by the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts).